-Amber Alert issued for 3 missing Montana children
+3 missing Montana children safe, 2 adults arrested

 GREAT FALLS, Mont.
-(KEVN/KOTA TV) - An Amber Alert has been issued in Montana for three children reportedly taken by non-custodial parents with a history of drugs and violence.
+(KEVN/KOTA TV) - An Amber Alert was issued Thursday in Montana for three children reportedly taken by non-custodial parents with a history of drugs and violence.

+The alert was canceled after the children were found safe and the parents were arrested, according to an update from the Cascade County Sheriff’s Office early Thursday evening.

 The suspects are 28-year-old Tony Demontigny and 30-year-old Ellaura Wright.
-They are reportedly in one of these vehicles: a blue 2003 Chevrolet Tahoe with Montana license plate 222599B, or a white 2001 Chevrolet Malibu with Montana license plate 2247308.

 The Demontigny children are 5-year-old Raelynn, 3-year-old Lianna and 1-year-old Tony.